The Week Ahead: Impact of Jobs Report and RH Earnings

 The report may give the Federal Reserve more reason to think that the U.S. economy is slowing, resulting in an interest-rate policy shift as it prepares for a policy meeting on June 18 and 19.
 Last month, Fed officials downplayed speculation of a rate cut this summer, but a darker economic outlook could prompt a change of course.

-Gabrielle Dibenedetto does not own shares in any of the securities mentioned above.
+Gabrielle Dibenedetto does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.